lukibahr/stars/README.md

 - [knavesec/CredMaster](https://github.com/knavesec/CredMaster) - Refactored & improved CredKing password spraying tool, uses FireProx APIs to rotate IP addresses, stay anonymous, and beat throttling
 - [guillaumemeyer/watermarks-remover](https://github.com/guillaumemeyer/watermarks-remover) - A privacy-first app that strips AI watermarks from content you own.
 - [hesreallyhim/awesome-claude-code](https://github.com/hesreallyhim/awesome-claude-code) - A hand-picked collection of the finest of resources for the most awesome of agents, Claude Code, the undisputed champion of coding companions, from the unstoppable team at Anthropic PBC.
 A delectable showcase of top tier skills, ambidextrous agents, scintillating status lines, top notch developer tooling, and also we have plugins
-- [sirkirby/unifi-mcp](https://github.com/sirkirby/unifi-mcp) - MCP servers for the UniFi suite of applications, Network, Protect, Access, and Drive
+- [sirkirby/unifi-mcp](https://github.com/sirkirby/unifi-mcp) - MCP servers & Graph API for the UniFi suite of applications, Network, Protect, and Access
 - [GreyDGL/PentestGPT](https://github.com/GreyDGL/PentestGPT) - Automated Penetration Testing Agentic Framework Powered by Large Language Models
 - [GH05TCREW/pentestagent](https://github.com/GH05TCREW/pentestagent) - PentestAgent is an AI agent framework for black-box security testing, supporting bug bounty, red-team, and penetration testing workflows.
 - [ipa-lab/hackingBuddyGPT](https://github.com/ipa-lab/hackingBuddyGPT) - Helping Ethical Hackers use LLMs in 50 Lines of Code or less..